Large Kitchen Tools

 Use non-stick, Teflon®-free and chemical-free cookware.
 Acceptable cookware materials include glass, non-stick coated pans and bake ware, silicone-coated bake ware, solid silicone bake ware, ceramic and stone ware.

-• Ceramic and stone cookware are ideal.
-We recommend ceramic skillets such as Xtrema® Cookware and Le Creuset®.
+• Stainless Steel, Titanium, Ceramic and stone cookware are ideal.
+We recommend ceramic skillets such as Xtrema® Cookware and Le Creuset® or the stainless steel and titanium pans from Scanpan.
 For stone cookware, there are some good sustainable choices as well, though make sure they are lead-free.

 • Glass- or silicone-based baking dishes are great for everyday cooking and baking.